keebenthusiast/Kiss-Light_Hub/README.md

 206 -- current device state

 207 -- client exit

+208 -- dev_name updated successfully

+209 -- mqtt_topic updated successfully

+210 -- dev_state updated successfully
 __________________________________________
 400 series error codes:

 400 -- bad request, did not understand what was sent

-401 -- device's state is unknown (state not initialized usually)
+401 -- device's state is unknown (not used as of v0.2 and later, subject to change)

 402 -- unable to remove device (doesn't exist generally)